-We do not favor any specific network architecture for maximum generality.
+For maximum generality we do not favor any specific network architecture.
 In all our experiments, encoders and generators consist of 3, 4, or 5 stride-2 convolutions for datasets with image sizes of 28, 64, or 128, respectively, followed by 3 fully-connected layers.
 Discriminators and classifiers have the same convolutional layers but only one fully-connected layer.
-The convolution feature map depth
+The convolution feature map depth starts from 32 and doubles after each convolution but does not exceed 256.
+Fully-connected layers have 512 features.